-Various studies attribute the term "strength" for different bar measures, e.g. Athanassoula (2003) refers as "strength" to a measure S_B more similar to our "contrast" terms A{mb} , defined in § 4.
-Simulation studies (e.g. Athanassoula & Misiriotis 2002; Athanassoula 2003) predict an anticorrelation between S_B and the bar pattern speed.
-Sellwood (2000) suggested that within a disk galaxy the spiral component can transfer material to the bar, thus making it longer and reducing its pattern speed.
+Various studies attribute the term 'strength' for different bar measures, e.g. Athanassoula (2003) refers as 'strength' to a measure $S{\rm B}$ more similar to our 'contrast' terms $A{\rm mb}$, defined in Section 4.
+Simulation studies (e.g. Athanassoula & Misiriotis 2002; Athanassoula 2003) predict an anticorrelation between $S{\rm B}$ and the bar pattern speed.
+Sellwood (2000) suggested that within a disc galaxy the spiral component can transfer material to the bar, thus making it longer and reducing its pattern speed.
 This is also suggested by more recent simulations (e.g. Martinez-Valpuesta, Shlosman & Heller 2006).
-From these two major theoretical conclusions it could be inferred that the longer a bar becomes, the larger A{mb} gets.
+From these two major theoretical conclusions it could be inferred that the longer a bar becomes, the larger $A{\rm mb}$ gets.
 Our results do confirm such theoretical predictions.
-We find that although the longer bars are not necessarily stronger (in terms of our Q_b torque) than the shorter ones (Figure 18a), the longer bars show higher contrast, i.e. there is a positive correlation between A{2b} (maximum Fourier relative amplitudes in m=2) and Fourier bar length lbar (Figures 18b,c).
-This is also seen in the OSU sample (Figure 20).
-The fact that our observed correlations in Figures 18b,c are not very strong (correlation coefficients ~ 0.7) is in very good agreement with the numerical simulations that show a wide possible range of exchanged angular momentum between galactic components (Athanassoula 2003).
+We find that although the longer bars are not necessarily stronger (in terms of our $Q{\rm b}$ torque) than the shorter ones (Fig. 18a), the longer bars show higher contrast, i.e. there is a positive correlation between $A{\rm 2b}$ (maximum Fourier relative amplitudes in m = 2) and Fourier bar length $l{\rm bar}$ (Figs 18b and c).
+This is also seen in the OSU sample (Fig. 20).
+The fact that our observed correlations in Figs 18(b) and (c) are not very strong (correlation coefficients ~0.7) is in very good agreement with the numerical simulations that show a wide possible range of exchanged angular momentum between galactic components (Athanassoula 2003).

 The role of gas in the process of bar formation, growth and interaction with the other major galactic components is still being debated (e.g. Berentzen et al. 2007).
 By transferring angular momentum a bar can contribute to the build-up of central mass concentrations, which in turn could lead to a declining bar (Pfenniger & Norman 1990; Norman, Sellwood & Hasan 1996), but probably not to the extent of complete destruction (Shen & Sellwood 2004; Athanassoula, Lambert & Dehnen 2005; Bournaud, Combes & Semelin 2005).
-The interpretation of observational results is further complicated by considering the role of the so-called "buckling instability" (e.g. Debattista et al. 2006; Martinez-Valpuesta, Shlosman & Heller 2006), which could weaken the bar within 2-3 Gyr of its formation.
+The interpretation of observational results is further complicated by considering the role of the so-called 'buckling instability' (e.g. Debattista et al. 2006; Martinez-Valpuesta et al. 2006), which could weaken the bar within 2-3 Gyr of its formation.

-Moreover, bars in gas rich spiral galaxies might be short lived structures and in typical Sb-Sc galaxies a bar can practically dissolve in 2 Gyr (Bournaud & Combes 2002).
-This is smaller than the time scale over which our isolated galaxies have not been visited by a similar size neighbor, ~ 3 Gyr (Verdes-Montenegro et al. 2005).
-The presence of gas in galactic disks is responsible for both the destruction and renewal of bars when the gas is accreted from outside the disk (Bournaud & Combes 2002; Block et al. 2002).
+Moreover, bars in gas-rich spiral galaxies might be short-lived structures and in typical Sb-Sc galaxies a bar can practically dissolve in 2 Gyr (Bournaud & Combes 2002).
+This is smaller than the time-scale over which our isolated galaxies have not been visited by a similar size neighbour, \sim 3 Gyr (Verdes-Montenegro et al. 2005).
+The presence of gas in galactic discs is responsible for both the destruction and renewal of bars when the gas is accreted from outside the disc (Block et al. 2002; Bournaud & Combes 2002).
 Simulations with sufficient resolution allow one to see the cyclic process of formation, destruction and reformation of bars (Heller, Shlosman & Athanassoula 2007).